Neurobiology Makes a Kind Act Feel Wonderful

 And that was a really good thing.
 And there’s a lot of studies to show that kindness makes people much happier, both in the receiving and in the giving.
 But along with that, there is a neurobiology of kindness.

-There they’re really four neuro-transmitters.
+They’re really four neuro-transmitters.
 The communicating molecules in the body are primarily those in the immune system and the endocrine system and the neurosystem.
 The four neuro-transmitters that really become activated by kindness are serotonin, dopamine, endorphins, and oxytocin.

 Now it’s interesting that many activities stimulate all four of those things.
 Things like exercise can do that.
 Emotional times when we feel connected to other people evoke that.
 So, what we know is that serotonin tends to give people a sense of calming.
 And when that push of exercise gives us a sense afterwards of calming us, that’s a reflection of the stimulation of serotonin and behind that are endorphins.
 Endorphins are the part of the endogenous opiate system.
 One of the things we try to bypass when we use opiates inappropriately.
-But when we approach them appropriately, they’re very healthy and they stimulate the release of dopamine — the pleasure-reward neurotransmitter that can be abused as well.
+But when we approach them appropriately, they’re very healthy and they stimulate the release of dopamine — the pleasure-reward neurotransmitter.
+That can be abused as well.

 So addiction sometimes tries to bypass all that good stuff that we could get in a much healthier way, but probably oxytocin is the really special one.